pfdubois/BridgeBidding/source/CompetingNT.rst

 .. _Hamilton:

 .. index::
+   !single: Cappelletti
-   pair: convention; Cappelletti
+   single: convention; Cappelletti
-   pair: convention; Hamilton
-   pair:1N;Cappelletti or Hamilton defense
+   see: Hamilton; Cappelletti
+   single: 1N; Cappelletti defense
-   single: two-suited bids
+   single: two-suited bids; Cappelletti

 In this scheme, which is perhaps the most common non-natural set of responses to a 1N opener, the double is left as penalty-oriented, at the